tfiedlerdejanze/expublish/docs/INSTALLATION.md

 Alternatively, the `RELEASE.md` can be kept inside version control and used when publishing from CI.
 The file is deleted after every successful release.

+## Package version

-4\.
-(Optional) While writing the final package version, Expublish expects the version to be located where `mix new [package]` initially placed it.
-If it wasn't changed skip the next couple paragraphs and read about [Publishing to hex](#publishing-to-hex).
+While writing the final package version, Expublish expects it to be located where `mix new [package]` initially placed it.
+If it wasn't changed, skip the next couple paragraphs and read about [Publishing to hex](#publishing-to-hex).

 As it is common to keep the package version in a module attribute in `mix.exs`,